MTV Animation: History

 In 1991, MTV debuted its first full-length animated series, Liquid Television, which helped launch Beavis and Butt-Head and Æon Flux.
 MTV established its own in-house animation studio in 1993 to work on Beavis and Butt-Head and other projects.
-While MTV department is often grouped with that of Nickelodeon's, the two entities are completely separate.
-Most of MTV's cartoons are known for their dark humor, sexual jokes, graphic violence, pop culture references, and irreverence.
+While MTV's animation department is often grouped with Nickelodeon's (as both channels were part of MTV Networks), the two entities are mostly separate.
+MTV's cartoons are known for their dark humor, adult jokes, graphic violence, pop culture references, and irreverence.

-In an interview for the Beavis and Butt-Head Do America DVD, Mike Judge described MTV Animation as being very ad hoc: Beavis and Butt-Head didn't have an art director until the film was made, so until the film they'd never considered colour palettes from scene to scene.
+In an interview for the Beavis and Butt-Head Do America DVD, Mike Judge described MTV Animation as being very ad hoc: Beavis and Butt-Head didn't have an art director until the film was made, so until the film they'd never considered color palettes from scene to scene.
 In the same interview, art director Yvette Kaplan said "everything was overlapping... we never had the luxury of one part [episode] finished" before another episode was finished.

+As Beavis and Butt-Head was wrapping up production, MTV was looking to create an animated show that catered more to girls and a more intelligent audience.
+Comedy writer Glenn Eichler and producer Susie Lewis Lynn had both previously worked on Beavis and Butt-Head and were tasked with co-creating a spin-off.
+The result was the animated series Daria (1997–2002), which centered around the character Daria Morgendorffer.
+Daria ended up being one of MTV Animation's biggest successes, with MTV airing 65 episodes of the series across five seasons from March 1997 to June 2001.
+Daria also included the full-length television movies Is It Fall Yet? and Is It College Yet?, which aired on MTV in August 2000 and January 2002, respectively.
+The DVD set Daria: The Complete Animated Series was released in May 2010, containing all 65 episodes, both movies, and a multitude of extras—including a script to an unaired Mystik Spiral pilot episode written by Eichler.
+However, much of the licensed music on the DVD release was taken out due to licensing costs.
+Eichler planned on writing and producing a spin-off series that centered around Daria character Trent Lane and his band, Mystik Spiral.
+However, the halting of animation production at MTV in 2002 prevented the spin-off from materializing.